Benefits of Intermittent Fasting

 Before I practiced intermittent fasting, I obsessed about waking up early to cook breakfast, prep 6 meals a day, etc. Now that I intermittent fast, my life is a lot more simple.
 I eat one or two major meals a day, I don’t obsess about what I eat and still make consistent progress to improve my health every day.
 Simplifying my life in this way has freed up more time and energy to focus on what really matters to me.

-Eating healthy is simple, but it can be incredibly hard to maintain.
-One of the main obstacles is all the work required to plan for and cook healthy meals.
-Intermittent fasting can make things easier, as you don’t need to plan, cook or clean up after as many meals as before.
+Eating healthy is simple, but it can be super hard to maintain.
+One of the main barriers is all the work required to plan for and cook healthy meals.
+Intermittent fasting can make things easier.
+There’s a lot less clean up, preparation, and even thinking involved.
+You’re not eating as many meals so that leave much more time to do other important things in your life.

 Health and simplicity go hand and hand.
-The healthiest foods are often the simplest, like a banana or a piece of lean chicken breast.
-These basic foods are some of the healthiest you can eat, and being healthy should be simple.
-2-3 large healthy meals per day are much easier to manage than 6 normal-sized meals and snacks.
+The healthiest foods are often the easiest to prepare, like a piece of lean chicken breast or an apple.
+Being healthy doesn’t have to be difficult.
+These basic foods are some of the healthiest you can eat.
+6 meals and/or snacks a day are a lot more work than preparing 2-3 simple meals.

 Intermittent fasting improves your health while simplifying your life at the same time.